Archie Rand: Recent activity

 The 2016 exhibition "Sixty Paintings From The Bible" at The Galleries at Cleveland State University produced a scholarly book about those paintings, written by Samantha Baskind and published by CSU.
 Also in 2016 Rand showed two bodies of work that were done in Italy, "La Certosa Di Pontignano, 1995" and "Mount Etna, 2005," at The Interchurch Center Galleries, New York.
 From 2016 to 2017 he served as the Curator and Juror for the Governor of Wyoming's Capitol Arts Exhibition at The Wyoming State Museum, Cheyenne, WY.

 In 2017 Rand delivered a mural to Congregation Beth Hatikvah in Summit, New Jersey.
 It features what is probably the only permanent architectural installation of the Gay Pride rainbow emblem in any religious institution.

 In September and October 2017 Rand and collaborator, the poet Bob Holman, displayed their entire fifty unit work "Invisible City" at Freight & Volume Gallery in New York City.
 Another 2017 exhibition, "Archie Rand: Early Works With Poetry", featuring two series of work from 1991 and 1993 after poems by Jack Spicer and Samuel Beckett/Paul Eluard, respectively, drew the following response from critic Raphael Rubinstein: "No artist of his generation (nor possibly of any other) has devoted as much time and energy and genius and love to collaborations with writers as Archie Rand."
-Barry Schwabsky’s 2020 Artforum review of Rand’s exhibition of collaborative works with poets concluded that Rand’s pairing of text and image “inspires imagery worthy of the world’s most profound children’s book."
+Barry Schwabsky's 2020 Artforum review of Rand's exhibition of collaborative works with poets concluded that Rand's pairing of text and image "inspires imagery worthy of the world's most profound children's book."

-In 2021 the thematically grouped “Sweet Sixteen” paintings were exhibited at Totah Gallery, which was followed by Rand’s showing of the 157 collaborative works created with poet Anne Waldman for their serial work “Blood Moon”, exhibited at Freight & Volume Gallery in 2022.
+In 2021 the thematically grouped "Sweet Sixteen" paintings were exhibited at Totah Gallery, which was followed by Rand's showing of the 157 collaborative works created with poet Anne Waldman for their serial work "Blood Moon", exhibited at Freight & Volume Gallery in 2022.

-In a 2022 article entitled, “Archie Rand, The Jewish Michelangelo?”, journalist Menachem Wecker posits: "I believe his [Rand’s] serial paintings represent one of Jewish art history’s most unique and ambitious bodies of work, and that synagogue [Rand’s murals at Congregation B’nai Yosef] is the nearest thing I know to a Jewish Sistine Chapel.”
+In a 2022 article entitled, "Archie Rand, The Jewish Michelangelo?", journalist Menachem Wecker posits: "I believe his [Rand's] serial paintings represent one of Jewish art history's most unique and ambitious bodies of work, and that synagogue [Rand's murals at Congregation B'nai Yosef] is the nearest thing I know to a Jewish Sistine Chapel."
+In 2024 The Forward took note of Rand's having completed 915 canvases where the units of the series represented every successive sentence from the Book Of Proverbs.

+In 2024 Rand's series of paintings, "The Seventeen: Iron Flock", was selected to be the United States representative at the Jerusalem Biennale.